alistair-fang/shiny-assessment/README.md

 1. For the sake of simplicity
 2. My lack of understanding on how the calculations would be run otherwise

-I have contemplated adding a validation function to check if the file inputted met the given criteria, but did not deem it worth the effort/time.
+I have contemplated adding a validation function to check if the input file meets the given criteria, but did not deem it worth the effort/time.